What is the measure of success? Is it wealth? Is it fame? Is it position? What is it?

 To be successful then is to first know who you are the way God created you to be.

-In my Motivational Monday video, JUST DO YOU, I explained that who we really are is who we were the day God planted us in our mother’s womb.
+Who we really are is who we were the day God planted us in our mother’s womb.
 That pure child, uncontaminated by the evil things of this world is who you really are.
 If you want to know yourself deeply, find that child in you – who she wanted to be, what she wanted to become, what she enjoyed doing, what made her happy, etc.

 The pure, innocent you and the person you have become are both parts of you.